122 henchmen of gangster Ravi Pujari on Mumbai police list

-Cops have begun picking up shooters and associates who work or have worked for Pujari to get information about him; the don had allegedly ordered firing outside producer Karim Morani’s house in August
+Cops have begun picking up shooters, associates who work or have worked for him to get information about him; the don had allegedly ordered firing outside producer Karim Morani’s house

 Mumbai Police are trying all they can to break gangster Ravi Pujari’s network and zero-in on his location.
 Police have made a list of 122 shooters and associates of the gangster, and are bringing them in to the Crime Branch to try and glean information about the don.

 Commissioner of Police Rakesh Maria has ordered all 12 units of Crime Branch to identify all old and new associates of Ravi Pujari to try and take his network apart.
 File pic

 Commissioner of Police Rakesh Maria has ordered all 12 units of the Crime Branch to identify all new and old members and associates of Pujari’s gang, and the Crime Branch has started picking up these people.
 “We are booking them in one case or another in order to break Pujari’s network and get information about him,” said a senior Crime Branch officer.

 Pujari had allegedly ordered firing outside producer Karim Morani’s house in August and Shah Rukh Khan also allegedly received threat calls from a person identifying himself to be Pujari.
 Khan is the lead actor in Happy New Year, Morani’s upcoming film.